-E-levy: Demonstrate leadership – Edudzi Tamekloe tells Majority Leader
+E-Levy: Demonstrate leadership – Edudzi Tamekloe tells Majority Leader

 Godwin Edudzi Tamekloe, an aide to former President John Dramani Mahama, has charged the Majority Leader in Parliament, Osei Kyei-Mensah-Bonsu, to exhibit leadership skills that are premised on dialoguing.

-According to him, the Suame MP must appreciate the unique nature of the eighth Parliament, which must give him the signal that, the governing party do not have the required numbers to pass the E-levy bill into law.
+According to him, the Suame MP must appreciate the unique nature of the eighth Parliament, which must give him the signal that, the governing party does not have the required numbers to pass the E-Levy bill into law.

 He said, the leader of government business in the House should be engaging his side to avoid needless accusations that will keep the E-levy debate in a stalemate.